ibm-cloud-docs/secrets-manager/pricing.md

 | 50,000 | $19.20 | $1.60 | $960,000 | $80,000 |
 | 75,000 | $16.80 | $1.40 | $1,260,000 | $105,000 |
 | 100,000 | $14.40 | $1.20 | $1,440,000 | $120,000 |
-{: caption="Vault Dedicated Resource Unit pricing tiers" caption-side="bottom"}
+{: caption="Vault Dedicated resource unit pricing tiers" caption-side="bottom"}

-#### How Resource Units are calculated
+#### How Resource units are calculated
 {: #vault-dedicated-ru-calculation}

-The number of Resource Units consumed depends on the type of secret or credential.
+The number of resource units consumed depends on the type of secret or credential.

 | Resource type | RU ratio | How it is counted |
 |---------------|----------|-------------------|